ManticoreGamesInc/platform-documentation/src/extensions.md

 * :fa-download: Download: [Luacheck](https://github.com/mpeterv/luacheck/releases/)
 * :fa-angle-double-right: Install: Copy `luacheck.exe` to a folder and add it to your `PATH` environment variable. ([HowTo](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/))

-In addition, we provide a `.luacheckrc` settings file with all CORE API whitelisted so they don't show up as undeclared global variables:
+In addition, we provide a `.luacheckrc` settings file with all Core API whitelisted so they don't show up as undeclared global variables:

 * :fa-download: Download: [luacheckrc.zip](./assets/api/luacheckrc.zip "luacheckrc.zip")
-* :fa-angle-double-right: Install: Extract the `.luacheckrc` file to your `CORE\Prod\Platform\Saved\Maps` folder.
+* :fa-angle-double-right: Install: Extract the `.luacheckrc` file to your `Core\Prod\Platform\Saved\Maps` folder.